CO-222: Exceeds Contracted Maximum Hours/Days/Units

 General Prevention

-- Implement utilization tracking systems that monitor accumulated units against contracted maximums in real-time throughout the period
+- Track service utilization against contracted maximums throughout each billing period

 Also Filed As